MicrosoftDocs/msteams-docs/msteams-platform/concepts/app-fundamentals-overview.md

 # Plan your app with Teams features

-Building an awesome Teams app is all about finding the right combination of features to meet your user's needs.
+Building Teams app is all about finding the right combination of features to meet your user's needs.
 The design, features, and capabilities of an app stem from this purpose.

-At its heart, Teams is a collaboration platform.
-It's also a social platform, is natively cross-platform, sits at the heart of Office 365, and offers a personal canvas for you to create apps.
+Teams is a collaboration platform.
+It's also a social platform, is natively cross-platform, sits at the centre of Office 365, and offers a personal canvas for you to create apps.

 In this section, learn how to:

- - Identify and map use cases to Teams features.
+ - Identify and map use cases to Teams features
- - Use planning checklist.
+ - Use planning checklist
- - Plan beyond app deployment.
+ - Plan beyond app deployment

 ## Plan with Teams